hasura/engine-plugin-caching/README.md

 whitespace is unimportant in these queries, and you can write them over multiple lines.

+A result will be cached for each set of session and query variables that use this same query template.

 #### The `timeToLive` for a cache entry

 ```javascript